 Mt Bachelor is deep with history.
 In the 1920s, winter sports began in the area when Scandinavian lumber workers came to Central Oregon to work the lumber mills and upon discovering the fantastic terrain, formed a local mountaineering club.
 It wasn’t until 1958 when the local community banded together and raised the much needed funds for a single lift and rope tow to create the Bachelor Butte ski area.
 Now, Mt Bachelor is the 6th largest ski resort in North America, yet it still maintains a truly authentic local’s mountain – warm and welcoming and still boasting that fantastic terrain.

 What makes this resort so unique is the ability to ski 360 degrees around the conical volcano that makes up the resort itself.
-Due to this, the resort is divided in four distinctively difference zones, making it super easy to navigate.
+Due to this, the resort is divided in four distinctively different zones, making it super easy to navigate.
 The main part of the ski area (and where the two main resort base areas are located) boasts nice and mellow flowing terrain for beginners, with plenty of green runs that snake off the Sunshine, Sunrise and Carousel chairs.
-To the South-East side of the resort, intermediates will find their 7th heaven with a great mix of blue runs and reasonably easy black runs (in fact, with over 65% of the skiable, Mt Bachelor is one of the best resorts for intermediate level skiers and snowboarders), and the place to be on those low-visibility days.
+To the South-East side of the resort, intermediates will find their 7th heaven with a great mix of blue runs and reasonably easy black runs and the place to be on those low-visibility days.
+In fact over 65% of the skiable terrain at Mt Bachelor is for intermediate level skiers and snowboarders.

 For advanced skiers, the North-West and South-West sides present skiers with fun gullies and natural hits, thanks to the lava flow terrain that makes up Mt Bachelor.
 Skiers seeking a little more ‘side-country’ adventures should head to the backside of the resort for plenty of ridges, cornices, open bowls, and tree skiing, which all remain in-bounds and funnel skiers along the perimeter back to the lift.
 Roughly 20% off the terrain is rated ‘extreme’, although it is more suitable for upper-intermediate to advanced skiers, or those wanting a little challenge and to develop their skills on a few cornices and technical rocky features.